borodark/hitchens-tribute/README.md

 The Linux Foundation, much like the editorial board of a bygone Playboy era reveling in the publication of a Ray Bradbury short story, now finds itself enmeshed in a dystopian tangle of regulatory overreach.
 If ever there was a modern take on Fahrenheit 451—where instead of books, open-source contributions are at risk of being extinguished—this might just be it.

-_Open-source software, long a refuge for digital libertines and pioneers alike, is now being policed not by its own principles, but by international sanctions devised in smoke-filled backrooms where diplomacy and paranoia intertwine like lovers in a dimly lit lounge._
+~~Open-source software, long a refuge for digital libertines and pioneers alike, is now being policed not by its own principles, but by international sanctions devised in smoke-filled backrooms where diplomacy and paranoia intertwine like lovers in a dimly lit lounge.~~[too cheesy]

 What was once an unrestricted creative forum, much like the golden age of Playboy's editorial pages, is now forced into a game of compliance strip poker, where the house—played by the US Treasury's Office of Foreign Assets Control (OFAC)—always wins.